lilianricaud/patterns/Pattern_mining_area.md

 ## Powerful story
 **Tell a powerful story**

 In the field of co-intelligence, stories are more than dramas people tell or read.
 Story, as a pattern, is a powerful way of organizing and sharing individual experience and exploring and co-creating shared realites.
 It forms one of the underlying structures of reality, comprehensible and responsive to those who possess what we call narrative intelligence.
 Our psyches and cultures are filled with narrative fields of influence, or story fields, which shape the awareness and behavior of the individuals and collectives associated with them.
 Tom Atlee		http://www.co-intelligence.org/I-powerofstory.html

+Similar: Group Works STORY

 ## Start with Why

 Patterns languages only work when the pattern are used in the correct order/sequence.
 To identify the mainframe patterns that form the whole, start by asking why you are doing what you are doing.
 Clarifying intent and why you are doing thing is a prequisite for any patterning.
-## Build catchments

-entropy is the natural tendency to disorder, but it is balanced by an opposing tendency toward self-organization or what we call life.
-This kind of self-organization happens whenever energy flows are sufficient to generate storages.A catchment is nature's method of wealth accumulation and energy storage.A catchment is a system for accumulating a critical mass of a needed resource, like water or soil minerals, in order to trigger self-organizing system, i.e., life forms, that then spread over the landscape.
-Some natural examples of catchment include the sun, plant carbohydrates, bodies of water, geothemral energy, and plate tectonics.
-How does catchment work?
-Since the ‚Äúdriving force behind all natural systems‚Äù is energy, catchment focuses on ways to capture naturally occurring flows of energy in such a way as to maximize the yield over time and space.
-Catchment works because a positive feedback loop is created for energy, even in improbably small or forbidding places.

-Related: Energy cycling	Produce no waste, Outputs become inputs

 ## Creative Walk &Movement